 Overview of Vasectomy Reversal

 Vasectomy reversal is often the best option to restore fertility in men who have had a vasectomy.
 According to the National Institutes of Health (NIH), the number of men who undergo a vasectomy each year in the United States is approximately 500,000.
 This type of birth control is popular among adult males who are interested in preventing future pregnancies.
-For a variety of reasons, however, nearly 10% of men who undergo a vasectomy later change their minds and undergo a vasectomy reversal.
+For a variety of reasons, however, nearly 10 percent of men who undergo a vasectomy later change their minds and undergo a vasectomy reversal.

 Just as with vasectomy, a vasectomy reversal causes no physical changes to the scrotal area, and after a normal healing period, sexual relations may continue.
 In most cases, vasectomy reversal is performed as an outpatient procedure in a hospital or outpatient surgical center.
 Once the physician determines that there are no complications (e.g., excessive pain, swelling) from the procedure, the patient is released.